 Sometimes you’re familiar with a brand because you’ve seen their logo or its adorned some pro’s bike, but you’ve written the manufacturer off because of their image.
-When I first spotted Loaded components, I assumed they made anodized bits for dirt jump bikes, but upon closer inspection, I realized how very wrong my initial impressions where.
+When I first spotted Loaded components, I assumed they made anodized bits for dirt jump bikes, but upon closer inspection, I realized how very wrong my initial impressions were.

 The company produces an entire range of ultra lights products, in a myriad of colors, for applications ranging from XC to DH.
 Their product line up is simple.
 The lightest components are branded X-lite, followed by the tougher AmXC product line, and finally the bomber AmX group.